chemike21/machine-translation/Decoding/README.md

-There are two python programs here (-h for usage):
+There are three python programs here (-h for usage):

 - `decode` translates input sentences from French to English.
+- `decode-ext` the decoder we implemented, support four modes: simple decoder, beam-search decoder, greedy decoder, greedy decoder from beam-search.
 - `grade` computes the model score of a translated sentence.

 These commands work in a pipeline.
 For example:

-    > python decode | python compute-model-score
+    > python decode | python grade

+To choose mode for `decode-ext`, use -m argument, 0 for simple decoder, 1 for beam search, 2 for greedy, 3 for greedy from beam search.
+The default mode is greedy decoder from beam-search.

+For example:
+    > `python3 decode-new -m 3 -s 10000 > translations`

 There is also a module: